-Tsutomu Ohshima is the founder and Shihan (Chief Instructor) of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other Shotokan organizations worldwide.
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA), and was Shihan (Chief Instructor) of SKA and many other Shotokan organizations worldwide until 2018, when he appointed a new shihan for each of them.
 Mr. Ohshima was born on August 6, 1930, and by the age of five had already entered the disciplined and rigorous world of Japanese martial arts.
 Practicing daily, he pursued sumo wrestling from the age of five until he was fifteen; kendo (Japanese sword fighting) from the ages of eight to fifteen, and judo from the ages of nine to thirteen.

 Mr. Ohshima’s distinguished association with Shotokan karate began at Waseda University, beginning in 1948.
 While he was there he trained directly under the style’s founder, Master Funakoshi, until 1953.
 His training was also influenced by his leading seniors, who were, in order of seniority: